the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 }
 ~~~~~~~

-These scripts are executed with the `npm run <script>` command in an IDE-integrated terminal or your standalone command line tool.
+These scripts are executed with the `npm run <script>` command in an IDE-integrated terminal or your standalone command-line tool.
 The `run` can be omitted for the `start` and `test` scripts.
 The commands are as follows:

 {title="Command Line",lang="text"}
 ~~~~~~~